tldr-pages/tldr/pages/common/nixos-rebuild.md

 `sudo nixos-rebuild switch --rollback`

-- Build the new configuration and make it the boot default:
+- Build the new configuration and make it the boot default without switching to it:

 `sudo nixos-rebuild boot`